tasbiha11/Titanic-Survival-Prediction/README.md

 - Visualized survival rates across different ticket classes, gender, and age using **Matplotlib**.

 ![Survival Plot](./output.png)
-)  <!-- Replace with the actual file path to your image -->

 ### Step 3: Model Building
 - **Model Used**: Naïve Bayes